 Summer fruits: soft, juicy, full of the taste of the season right?
 So why is it I so often end up biting in to a peach which is hard and tasteless?
 A quick scan round the kitchen one Friday showed I had a couple of peaches which refused to ripen, a bit of butter in need of using and some self raising flour which I very rarely use so no idea what a whole bag is doing in the cupboard.
-I fancied a bit of cake to kick start the weekend so knocked this together in about ten minutes.
+I fancied a bit of cake to kick start the weekend so knocked this peach and raspberry cake together in about ten minutes.

 It isn’t the prettiest cake in the world, but it’s redeeming feature is that it isn’t too sweet so you can enjoy a big slice with a cuppa and not be too hard on yourself.
 Also those rock solid peaches melt into the cake and release their flavour when cooked, so you get little peachy flavour pockets running through it.